aws-samples/rancher-on-aws-workshop/content/30-creating-a-cluster/31-creating-the-eksctl-cluster/index.en.md

 The cluster config file defines the EKS cluster settings and permissions for the cluster.

-* Copy and paste these lines in the Cloud9 terminal (notice the 'copy' button to the right of the window):
+* Copy and paste these lines in the terminal to create the file in your home directory on the Cloud9 terminal (notice the 'copy' button on the right side of the code block):

     ```bash
-    cat <<EOF > eksctl-cluster.yml
+    cat <<EOF > ~/eksctl-cluster.yml
     apiVersion: eksctl.io/v1alpha5
     kind: ClusterConfig